lukes/herald/README.md

 Herald
 ====

-Herald is a simple notifier for Twitter or RSS.
+Herald is a simple notifier for Twitter and RSS.

 Pass Herald some keywords and sources to watch, and Herald will notify you using Growl, pinging or posting to a site, or running Ruby code as soon as those keywords appear.